CanExport SMEs - Applicant’s guide

 9.2 Payments

 CanExport SMEs will reimburse eligible expenses in Canadian dollars.
-If you incur project expenses in another currency, you must keep proof of the exchange rate for the transaction.
+If project expenses are incurred in another currency, proof of the exchange rate for the transaction should be kept.

 Funding recipients must keep adequate financial records and segregate CanExport project costs from their normal operation costs.
 This is to provide traceability of CanExport expenses.

-Recipients must keep receipts, proofs of payment, and proof of travel for 5 years after completion of their project in case of an audit.
+Recipients must keep receipts, proof of payments, and proof of travel for 5 years after completion of their project in case of an audit.

 Contribution recipients